Adding and Removing Domains

 You cannot move a domain if there is already a domain with the same document root owned by the target subscription.
 To move the domain, change its “Document root” value (in Hosting Settings).

 If a domain with custom additional Apache or nginx directives was moved to another subscription, the directives are preserved and you may need to review them.

-If you move a domain to a subscription with different PHP settings, the target subscription will be locked and you will see a notification.
+If a domain was moved to a target subscription whose PHP settings differ from those of the domain, the target subscription will be locked and the notification about it will be shown.